Multi-Valued Quantum Neurons: Multiple-valued threshold quantum logic

 where $\epsilon_{k}^{j}=(e^{i2\pi/k})^{j}=e^{i\phi_{j}}$ and $\phi_{j}=2\pi j/k$ with $j=0,1,\dots k-1$.
 Therefore, we have $k$ roots of unity positioned on the unit circle.
 It is important to emphasize that although the absolute value of these elements is one, they have different arguments and thus can be uniquely determined on the unit circle as shown in Figure 1 for $k=5, j \in \{0,4\}$.

-5mm To connect this method with any quantum system, it is more convenient to use the Bargmann representation of quantum mechanics.
-In this representation, the bosonic creation and annihilation operators are given by multiplying or taking the derivative $(\hat{a}^{\dagger}=z, \hat{a}=\frac{\partial}{\partial z})$ acted on a convergent normalized monomial in the complex plane, i.e. $\{\frac{z^{n}}{\sqrt{n!}}\}$.
-This was originally proposed by Fock and developed in a systematic way by Bargmann and Segal\cite{Hall}.
-More concretely, we define the Segal-Bargmann spaces $\mathcal{H}L^{2}(\mathbb{C}^{d},\mu_{t})$ as spaces of holomorphic functions with Gaussian integration measure $\mu_{t}=(\pi)^{-d}e^{-|z|^{2}/t}$ and inner-product of the form \cite{Hall,almasri1}
+5mm To connect the above procedure with quantum systems, it is more convenient to use the Bargmann representation of quantum mechanics which maps the quantum states in the vector Hilbert space into analytic functions in the Bargmann space.
+In this representation, the bosonic creation and annihilation operators are given by multiplying or taking the derivative $(\hat{a}^{\dagger}=z, \hat{a}=\frac{\partial}{\partial z})$ acted on a convergent normalized monomial in the complex plane, i.e. $\{\frac{z^{n}}{\sqrt{\hbar^{n} n!}}\}$.
+This was originally proposed by Fock and developed systematically by Bargmann and Segal\cite{Hall}.
+More concretely, we define the Segal-Bargmann spaces $\mathcal{H}L^{2}(\mathbb{C}^{d},\mu_{\hbar})$ as spaces of holomorphic functions with Gaussian integration measure $\mu_{\hbar}=(\pi)^{-d}e^{-|z|^{2}/\hbar}$ and inner product of the form \cite{Hall,almasri1}

 Where $|z|^{2}=|z_{1}|^{2}+\dots +|z_{d}|^{2}$ and $dz$ is the $2d$-dimensional Lebesgue measure on $\mathbb{C}^{d}$.
-On these spaces, we define the orthonormality condition with $d=1$ for simplicity as
+On these spaces, we define the orthonormality condition with $\hbar=d=1$ for simplicity as

 The next step is to apply this representation to quantum mechanical systems.
-The ideal example to start with is the well-known quantum harmonic oscillator with one degree of freedom, mass $m$ and frequency $\omega$.
+The ideal example to start with is the well-known quantum harmonic oscillator with one degree of freedom, mass $m$, and frequency $\omega$.
 In this case, the creation and annihilation operators are

 and the Hamiltonian becomes